TheRootED24/libmongoose/README.md

 # libmongoose
-The Mongoose C Networking Shared Library
+The Mongoose C Networking Library.
+Compiled as a Shared Library